smarty-php/smarty/docs/designers/language-basic-syntax/language-syntax-tags.md

     [`{strip}`](../language-builtin-functions/language-function-strip.md).
 There should be no need to change or modify them.

--   Custom functions are **additional** functions implemented via [plugins](../../programmers/plugins.md).
+-   Custom tags are **additional** tags implemented via [plugins](../../api/extending/introduction.md).
 They can be modified to your liking, or you can create new ones. [`{html_options}`](../language-custom-functions/language-function-html-options.md) is an example of a custom function.